 The purpose of the English major is for students to glorify God as the Creator of language by displaying order, upholding standards, interpreting language scripturally, building discernment, and communicating effectively.
-Students majoring in English are prepared to enter the fields of law, journalism, education, publishing, and social sciences.
+Students majoring in English are prepared to enter the fields of law, writing, business, education, and many other fields.